Are you in the market for a new pump for pumping on the go? Here are six of the best portable breast pumps, so you can pick the right one for you!

 (More on the different types of breast pumps here.)

-Below are some of the portable breast pumps most used and loved by moms in our Facebook group, along with the pros and cons of each.
+Below are some of the portable breast pumps most used and loved by people in our Facebook group, along with the pros and cons of each.

 Baby Buddha | ✅ Small, lightweight, and easy to move around | Check Price | |